 I am a Doctor of Psychology (University of Leicester), and Chartered Clinical Psychologist and Disability Psychotherapist.

 I graduated with a Master of Clinical Psychology from the University of South Australia, and, upon return to the UK, gained an Advanced Diploma in Disability Psychotherapy from the CPCAB (Counselling and Psychotherapy Central Awarding Body).
+More recently, I was awarded a Post Graduate Diploma in Clinical Neuropsychology from the University of Glasgow.
 I am registered by the Health and Care Professions Council (HCPC), and am a Member and Associate Fellow of the British Psychological Society (BPS) and the Division of Clinical Psychology.
 I am also a trained Expert Witness having completed the Bond Solon/University of Cardiff qualification in Expert Witness in Civil Procedures.

 I qualified as a Clinical Psychologist in Adelaide, South Australia in 2004.
 While in Adelaide I worked with children and adolescents with a physical and/or learning disability, as well as with their parents, family, and schools.
 I helped establish a Brain Injury Support Service to cater for the needs of children with an acquired brain injury (ABI), and was instrumental in developing and delivering the first of what has become a bi-annual conference on working with children with ABI.

 I returned home to the UK in 2006 to spend quality time with my aging parents.
 I was awarded a Statement of Equivalence by the British Psychology Society (BPS), and since then I have worked with people across the whole of the lifespan, in both clinical and forensic settings.
 I have worked for the NHS, and in the private sector, with people of all ages and abilities.